The Best Mountain Bikes For Men Made By Motorcycle Manufacturers

 Next up, we’ve got the BMW M Cruise, a branded bicycle styled after the more famously known BMW M2 Coupe.
 While it might look a little tamer than some of the other bikes on the list, you can bet that this BMW is made with hard work in mind.
 It looks sleek, elegant, and stylish, and it’s no wonder that it won the Red Dot Design award when it first came out, but it actually performs as good as it looks too.
 Many people will be surprised to learn that this is a genuine BMW product, and it’s not just some made-in-China mass produced unit with a BMW sticker on it (because a fair few of those have been seen floating around on eBay in the past) – so if you want a BMW mountain bike to compliment your S1000RR, you’d better get one of these.

-Built around a solid aluminum frame that comes equipped with a sturdy Suntour spring-mounted front fork arrangement, high-quality disc brakes from Shimano, and a 30-speed gear system thanks to Shimano Alivio derailleurs, the M Cruise is quite an advanced bike that can cope well on and off road.
+Built around a solid aluminum frame that comes equipped with a sturdy Suntour spring-mounted front fork arrangement, high-quality brake discs from Shimano, a 30-speed gear system thanks to Shimano Alivio derailleurs, and a useful wheel size that makes the M Cruise quite an option for both on and off road.
 Other cool features also include a BMW Original Trekking seat stem that allows for a fully adjustable saddle position (height and angle), and a pair of Continental Cruise CONTACT tires that offer advanced protection against sharp objects and potential punctures.
 Altogether, the BMW weighs in at a mere 30 lbs – and that’s what makes it one of the best branded bicycle made by a motorcycle manufacturer.

 #08.
 The Honda RN01 – Not For Sale